korivernon/Operating-Systems/Lecture_5/Lecture_5.md

 - Two new operators
 - `&x` : get the address of x
 - `*p` : access the value of the pointed-to-variable (dereferencing)

+Boolean and Characters are 1 byte; Integers are 4 bytes...